pgryko/mlops-credit-default/README.md

 #### Workflow Triggers
 - Push to main branch affecting:
-  - Data files (`data/raw/train.csv`, `data/processed/train.csv`)
+  - Data files (`data/raw/UCI_Credit_Card.csv`, `data/processed/train.csv`)
   - Python code in the `creditrisk` package
   - Model hyperparameter files (`models/best_params.pkl`)
   - Workflow file itself
 - Manual trigger via GitHub Actions UI

 #### Required Secrets
+- `KAGGLE_USERNAME`: Your Kaggle username
-- `KAGGLE_KEY`: Your Kaggle API credentials in JSON format (see Setup section)
+- `KAGGLE_KEY`: Your Kaggle API key
 - `WORKFLOW_PAT`: GitHub Personal Access Token with repo permissions (see Setup section)

 #### Workflow Steps
 1. **Preprocessing Job**:
-   - Sets up Python environment
+   - Sets up Python environment with UV package manager
-   - Configures Kaggle authentication
+   - Configures Kaggle authentication for dataset access
+   - Creates necessary directory structure for artifacts
+   - Runs linting on key files with pylint
-   - Runs data preprocessing with automatic retries
+   - Runs data preprocessing with automatic retries (3 attempts)
+   - Implements comprehensive error handling and debugging
-   - Uploads processed data as artifact
+   - Verifies processed data exists and uploads as artifact
-   - Creates an issue if preprocessing fails
+   - Provides detailed logging for troubleshooting

 2. **Training Job**:
-   - Downloads processed data artifact
+   - Downloads processed data artifact from previous job
-   - Sets up Python and MLflow
+   - Sets up Python and MLflow environment
+   - Creates and configures MLflow directories with correct permissions
-   - Runs model training with automatic retries
+   - Runs full training pipeline with automatic retries:
+     - Hyperparameter optimization with Optuna
+     - Cross-validation training
+     - Final model training with SHAP explanations
    - Temporarily disables branch protection using the PAT
    - Commits and pushes model artifacts, MLflow data, and reports
    - Restores branch protection rules
-   - Triggers prediction workflow
+   - Triggers downstream prediction workflow via repository dispatch
+   - Implements detailed logging and error handling

+### Automated Prediction Pipeline

+The `predict_on_model_change.yml` workflow automatically runs predictions when a new model is registered:

+#### Workflow Triggers
+- Repository dispatch from training workflow
+- Push to main branch affecting:
+  - MLflow artifacts and database
+  - Prediction or model resolution code
+  - Workflow file itself
+- Manual trigger via GitHub Actions UI

+#### Workflow Steps
+1. **Environment Setup**:
+   - Configures Python environment with dependencies
+   - Sets up Kaggle authentication
+   - Prepares test dataset for prediction

+2. **MLflow Configuration**:
+   - Creates and configures MLflow directories
+   - Sets tracking URI and artifact root
+   - Verifies connection to MLflow registry

+3. **Model Resolution and Prediction**:
+   - Resolves the "champion" model from MLflow registry
+   - Runs predictions on test dataset
+   - Generates SHAP explanations for predictions
-   - Creates an issue if training fails
+   - Creates visualization artifacts
+   - Uploads prediction results as artifacts

+### MLflow Artifact Management

+The `fix_mlflow_artifacts.yml` workflow provides a maintenance utility for MLflow artifact handling:

+#### Workflow Purpose
+- Manual workflow to fix or update MLflow artifacts
+- Ensures visualization artifacts are correctly linked to MLflow runs
+- Creates or updates metrics.json files for MLflow tracking

+#### Workflow Steps
+1. **Artifact Management**:
+   - Copies visualizations from reports directory to MLflow artifacts
+   - Creates or updates metrics.json with key model statistics
+   - Commits changes to maintain version control of artifacts

 ### Setting Up Required Secrets

-For the workflow to function properly, you must add the following secrets to your GitHub repository:
+For the workflows to function properly, you must add the following secrets to your GitHub repository:

-1. **KAGGLE_KEY**: The entire contents of your `kaggle.json` file
+1. **KAGGLE_USERNAME**: Your Kaggle username
+2. **KAGGLE_KEY**: Your Kaggle API key
-2. **WORKFLOW_PAT**: A GitHub Personal Access Token with `repo` scope
+3. **WORKFLOW_PAT**: A GitHub Personal Access Token with `repo` scope

+#### Creating and Setting Up Secrets

+1. **Add secrets in GitHub**:
+   - Go to your repository → "Settings" → "Secrets and variables" → "Actions"
+   - Click "New repository secret"
+   - Add each secret with its name and value
+   - Click "Add secret"

+2. **Kaggle credentials format**:
+   - The KAGGLE_KEY should be your API key from your Kaggle account

+3. **GitHub PAT permissions**:
+   - For WORKFLOW_PAT, ensure it has the following permissions:
+     - `repo` (Full control of private repositories)
+     - `workflow` (Update GitHub Action workflows)

 See the Setup section above for detailed instructions on creating these secrets.